-- How much ice can be obtained? - Include flood times when scheduling games - Schedule a catch up "Crush Ice" or "Slush" time.
-Allow at least one hour per ice pad per day. - Calculate the number of hours required for the number of teams.
-For example 7 hours of ice is required for a 4 team divisions gives a full round robin plus a final.
-If presenting medals on ice add another 15 minutes to each final scheduled.
-This is for 15 minute periods, 20 minute periods would be altered accordingly. - If you do not have time to allow teams a rest period before another game, schedule an exhibition game.
-A "AAA" level exhibition game or Bunny game. - Consider the distance a team is coming when scheduling them.
-Attempt to end the tournament early enough Sunday so the teams will arrive home in time to have enough rest for school/work the next day. - Try to schedule the first games for the closest teams Friday night or during the week if required. - Try to have no more than 3 games a day per team. - At least a three-hour break is recommended between games.
-Although two hours is not totally impossible, it should be shunned where possible. - Try to make sure that a team playing first thing in the morning does not have to stick around until late to play their last game of the day.
+- How much ice can be obtained? - Include flood times when scheduling games

+Coordinate with your Regional G&T to schedule a catch up "Crush Ice" or "Slush" time.
+Allow some time at the end of each day per ice pad per day.
+Calculate the number of hours required for the number of teams.
+For example 7 hours of ice is required for a 4 team divisions - gives a full round robin plus a final. - If presenting medals on ice add another 15 minutes to each final scheduled.
+This is for 15 minute periods; 20 minute periods would be altered accordingly.

+- When scheduling games with 20 minute periods, allow 75 minutes per game. - If you do not have time to allow teams a rest period before another game, schedule an exhibition game between some other teams. - Consider the distance a team is coming when scheduling them.
+Attempt to end the tournament early enough Sunday so the teams will arrive home in time to have enough rest for school/work the next day. - Try to schedule the first games for the closest teams Friday night or during the week if required. - Try to have no more than 2 games a day per team.
+Absolutely no more than 2 games per day in divisions at U12 and below. - At least a three-hour break is recommended between games.
+(This will be four hours from the scheduled beginning of a game to the scheduled beginning of the following game) .Although three hours is not totally impossible; it should be avoided where possible.
+G&T approval is required for less than 3 hours between games. - A maximum of eight hours is recommended between games scheduled on the same day.
+(This will be nine hours from the scheduled beginning of a game to the scheduled beginning of the following game.)
+(Note: Special consideration will be given for one-day tournaments) - Be sure that a team playing first thing in the morning does not have to stick around until late to play their last game of the day if possible. - Be sure those teams that have a late game are not scheduled first in the morning.
+At least a 12 hour break is recommended between the scheduled beginning of a team's last game at night and the scheduled beginning for their first game the following day. - Teams should only play through one meal a day. - Ensure an even number of home and away games, if possible. - Keep in mind teams travelling distance and the number of games played per day. - The total number of guaranteed games must be included in the round robin format.
+For example: if there is a 4 game guarantee, all 4 games are part of the round robin format and a semi-final would be a 5th game.

-- Try to be sure those teams that have a late game are not scheduled first in the morning. - Teams should only play through one meal a day. - Ensure an even number of home and away games, if possible. - Keep in mind teams travelling distance and the number of games played per day. - Copies of the schedule should be forwarded to the Host Chairman and the Referee-in-Chief, for their final input before distributing. - No team should have to arrange accommodation for more than 2 nights. - Older divisions should be put in the same arena so that referees can be easily arranged.
-Putting a Novice, then a Deb, then a Petite game, does not allow the Referee-in-Chief to make best use of his officials.
+- Copies of the schedule should be forwarded to the Host Chairman and the Referee-in-Chief, for their input, Schedule must be approved by the Provincial G&T Committee before distributing. - No team should have to arrange accommodation for more than 2 nights, if possible. - Older divisions should be put in the same arena so that referees can be easily arranged.
+Putting a U10 Novice, then a U19 Belle, then a U12 Petite game, does not allow the Referee-in-Chief to make best use of his officials.